Terms of Purchase

 “Services” means support and educational information provided to the customer.
 A non-exhaustive list of venues in which this support may be delivered includes in person, via email, via telephone, via video call, via third party providers, such as Facebook, Google Hangouts, and via webinars.

 “Digital goods” refers a subset of “Services” whereby the content provided is delivered to the customer via a digital download and which has no live or personal contact with Nicola Taylor or her agents.
-Digital goods includes but is not limited to software, apps, blog posts, videos, eBooks, music and video games.
+Digital goods includes but is not limited to software, apps, blog posts, videos, eBooks, pdf documents, music and video games.

 Words denoting the singular shall include the plural and vice versa and words denoting any gender shall include all genders.